Grey-raconteur/Youtube-Channel-Data/README.md

 Once you get your API key, just replace that part in the code and get channel Id of your favorite channel and run the code.

-It will print out the date, title, view count, like count and comment count of every video on that channel
+It will print out the date, title, view count, like count and comment count of every video on that channel in a tabular format (using Pandas).

+The data is sorted in descending order of views.